Dornburg, Hesse: Transport

+The train stations Frickhofen and Wilsenroth are located in Dornburg at the line number RB90 (Westerwald-Sieg-railway (Limburg (Lahn) - Diez Ost - Westerburg - Nistertal-Bad Marienberg - Hachenburg - Altenkirchen - Au (Sieg) - Wissen - Kirchen (Sieg) - Siegen, served by Hessische Landesbahn, section DreiLänderBahn.

+Wilsenroth station has a park and ride lot for all train users as well.

+Dornburg is located in the zone number 6060 of the transport association Rhein-Main-Verkehrsverbund (RMV) and the zone number 172 of the transport association Verkehrsverbund Rhein-Mosel (VRM).

 Through Langendernbach runs Bundesstraße 54 (Siegen - Limburg).

 Education

-In Dornburg are found primary schools in the constituent communities of Dorndorf, Langendernbach, Thalheim and Wilsenroth.
+In Dornburg there are primary schools in the constituent communities of Dorndorf, Langendernbach, Thalheim and Wilsenroth.
 Frickhofen is home to the Mittelpunktschule St. Blasius with primary school, Hauptschule and Realschule sections.